Uneven bars: Scoring and rules

 Judges score routines based on difficulty, form, technique, and composition.
 Deductions are taken for execution errors, poor form, falls, pauses, "empty" swings (extra swings that do not lead into another skill), steps on the dismount, and other mistakes.
 Falls incur an automatic deduction of 1 full point in the 2009 FIG CoP.
-For levels 1-10 a fall is 0.5 points.
+For levels 1-10, a fall is 0.5 points.
 Also, if the gymnast hits the low bar with her foot/feet (as Beth Tweddle did at the 2008 Olympics bars qualifications, and Viktoria Komova did at the 2012 Olympics bars apparatus finals), a deduction of 0.1 to 0.5 points will occur depending on the severity of the hit.
 The same deduction occurs when the gymnast hits one or both feet on the floor while performing a skill on the low bar.

 Apparatus specific rules

 Gymnasts are permitted to tape their hands or use grips or hand guards on bars level 4 through elite.
 Their coaches are also permitted to apply chalk and/or water to the bars to ensure gymnasts don't slip off.

 Unlike high bar and rings in MAG, gymnasts may not be lifted to the uneven bars to begin their routines.
-They may mount the apparatus with either a simple or a difficult skill, on either the high or low bar; running mounts and springboards are permitted.
+They may mount the apparatus with either a simple or a difficult skill on either the high or low bar; running mounts and springboards are permitted.

-Once the routine has started, the coach may not physically interfere with the athlete in any way.
-The coach is permitted to stand on the mat during release moves and dismounts.
-If the gymnast falls on one of these skills, her coach is allowed to catch her or break her fall; the coach is also allowed to lift her back to the high bar to continue her routine.
+Once the routine has started, the coach may not physically interfere with the athlete.
+The coach can stand on the mat during release moves and dismounts.
+If the gymnast falls on one of these skills, her coach can catch her or break her fall; the coach can also lift her back to the high bar to continue her routine.
 If a springboard has been used for the mount, the coach is supposed to quickly step in and remove it so that it does not interfere with the routine.

 If a gymnast falls from the apparatus, she has 30 seconds to re-mount.
-Within this time limit, she is allowed to readjust her grips or chalk her hands again, if necessary.
-However, if she does not return to the bars within 30 seconds, her routine will be finished.
-Many judges are flexible with this rule, especially if the gymnast took a hard fall and needs a minute to shake it off and re-gain her focus.
-Often the judge or judging assistant will give the gymnast a ten-second warning.
+Within this time limit, she can readjust her grips or chalk her hands again if necessary.
+However, her routine will be finished if she does not return to the bars within 30 seconds.
+Many judges are flexible with this rule, especially if the gymnast took a hard fall and needed a minute to shake it off and regain her focus.
+Often, the judge or judging assistant will give the gymnast a ten-second warning.

 Olympic champions at the uneven bars

+Injuries

+A study of competitive collegiate gymnastics injuries found that almost as many injuries occurred on uneven bars as on the floor.
+Falls from the bars can lead to serious injuries or paralysis; Taylor Lindsay-Noel was paralyzed during an attempted dismount from the apparatus in 2008.
+On rare occasions, accidents have been fatal.
+In 2021, Séverine Emeraude Djala Abaka, a Cameroonian gymnast, died shortly before the African Championships, where she had intended to compete, after falling on her neck.